 Machine learning boosts customer service

-Machine Learning is a colleague who can make you look smarter and help you perform better in your work.
-It has been estimated that about 25% of contact center agent’s time is spent searching for information from different systems.
+Machine learning is a colleague who can make you look smarter and help you perform better in your work.
+It’s been estimated that about 25% of contact center agent’s time is spent searching for information from different systems.
 That’s one-fourth of the workday!
-It is a total waste of time, and shifts your attention away from the customer interaction.
+It’s a total waste of time, and shifts your attention away from the customer interaction.

 What if you had a chatbot who digs the needed information from all the data sources and conveniently provides it to you in a matter of seconds?
 You could fully concentrate on listening and understanding the customer, thereby providing first-class customer service.

-Machine learning is a colleague we will all know in the near future.
-It will help us get quicker and smarter – and it will help us transform our business in ways we can’t even imagine right now.
-But the key is to start imaging and experimenting now.
+Machine learning is a colleague we’ll all know in the near future.
+It’ll help us get quicker and smarter – and will help us transform our business in ways we can’t even imagine right now.
+But the key is to start imaging and experimenting today.

-Technology is evolving and in the future almost anything is possible, but we need to start envisioning how our customer service will look in the era of intelligent machines.
-There are no ready answers yet, as we are all creating the future together.
+Technology is evolving and in the future almost anything is possible, but we need to start envisioning how customer service will look in the era of intelligent machines.
+There are no ready answers yet, as we’re all creating the future together.